core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The same considerations from {{Section 12.1 of RFC8613}} hold for Group OSCORE.

 Additionally, (D)TLS and Group OSCORE can be combined for protecting message exchanges occurring over unicast.
-However, it is not possible to combine (D)TLS and Group OSCORE for protecting message exchanges where messages are (also) sent over multicast.
+However, it is not possible to combine (D)TLS and Group OSCORE for protecting message exchanges where messages are sent over multicast.

 ## Master Secret {#ssec-master-secret}